wanxuanz/SWEN20003_project2/README.md

 Shadow Life is a graphical simulation of a world inhabited by creatures called gatherers.
 Their purpose in life is to gather fruit from the trees, and deposit them at stockpiles.
 Once they have gathered all the fruit from their trees, they rest in front of fences. </br></br>
-Making their life dicult is the thief who aims to steal fruit from the stockpiles and place it in their hoards.
+Making their life diffcult is the thief who aims to steal fruit from the stockpiles and place it in their hoards.
 The thief and gatherers follow rigid rules, and once they all reach their final goals (the fence), the simulation halts.
 They are quite industrious workers|with enough time, they could calculate anything that any computer can!</br></br>